GregoryConrad/rearch-dart/README.md

 (despite having arbitrary side effects!), and you will *never need complicated mocks*.

+While rearch can be used for state management, it is also much more;
+it provides a solution to build *any* application by borrowing from the fields of component-based software engineering and incremental computation.

 > Rearch is the subject of my master's thesis;
-check back here later for a link to the final write up if you want to learn about the theory behind rearch.
+check back here later for a link to the final write up if you want to learn more about the theory behind rearch.

 Further, rearch has an *extremely powerful* side effects system, and that is not an understatement.
 You will *never* have to wait on a new feature; you can just create a side effect!